s-du/Pixels2Voxels/README.md

 ## Introduction
 Pixels-2-Voxels is a simple Open3d-based application for visualizing the three color channels of any image as 3d plots.
 It uses a 'voxel' representation, created from the input data.
 Some simple filtering algorithms are also implemented.
+It's of no use, so it's absolutely essential!

 **The project is still in pre-release, so do not hesitate to send your recommendations or the bugs you encountered!**